-"Regional Coordinator" (RC) is the person who been delegated primary operational responsibility in the IBA Victoria area to manage the IBA program and services for children.
-This person will work in conjunction with a regional management committee.
+"Regional Coordinator" (RC) is the person who has been delegated primary operational responsibility in designated IBA Regional areas to manage the IBA program and services for children.
+This person will normally work in conjunction with a regional management committee.
 Where a suspected perpetrator of harm is the Regional Coordinator or someone closely associated with him/her, or where the RC is not readily available, it means the next recognised Senior IBA Leader in the Region.